fluid-project/infusion-docs/IoCReferences.md

 ## Examples of `{arguments}.x` ##

-The example below uses the `{arguments}.x` syntax on line 9 to deliver the first and second arguments passed to listeners to the `onMove` event to the `fluid.moduleLayout.onMoveListener` function.
+The example below uses the `{arguments}.x` syntax to deliver the first and second arguments passed to listeners to the `onMove` event to the `fluid.moduleLayout.onMoveListener` function.

 ```javascript
 fluid.defaults("fluid.moduleLayoutHandler", {